WASHINGTON STATE ASSOCIATION OF MUNICIPAL ATTORNEYS

-B. The secretary-treasurer shall be appointed by and serve at the pleasure of the Board of Directors.
+B. The Secretary-Treasurer shall be appointed by and serve at the pleasure of the Board.

 Section 2.
 Term of Office.
-The term of office of each officer shall be until the next annual meeting of the members and the election and qualification of the member's successor.
+The term of office of each officer shall be as provided in Section 2 of Article IV.

 Section 3.
 Removal.
-Any officer elected or appointed may be removed by the Board of Directors whenever in its judgment the best interests of the corporation will be served thereby.
+Any officer may be removed by the Board whenever in its judgment: WSAMA's best interests will be served thereby; or the officer no longer qualifies for WSAMA membership.
 Such removal will be without prejudice to contract rights, if any, of the officer so removed.

 Section 4.
 Vacancies.
 An elective office shall become vacant on the happening of any of the following events:

-2. The officer's resignation.
-A vacancy caused by resignation shall be deemed to occur upon the effective date of the resignation;
+B. The officer's resignation (a vacancy caused by resignation shall be deemed to occur upon the effective date of the resignation); or

 Section 5.
 Powers and Duties.